Andrés Rouga

 Enrique Andrés Rouga (born March 2, 1982) is a Venezuelan footballer, and defender who plays in Spain for UD Las Zocas.

-His former teams are: Caracas Fútbol Club and Junior Barranquilla.
+He previously played for both Caracas Fútbol Club and Junior Barranquilla.
+Rouga played in the 2004 Copa América for the Venezuela national team, and in the 2006 Copa Libertadores for Caracas FC.

 In 2007, he was sold to Alki Larnaca FC.
 On May 30, 2009, he moved to AEL Limassol.

+In 2013, Rouga joined the Mineros team, leaving his captaincy at Deportivo Táchira.